 Read the important DPH Letter concerning lead exposure from applesauce.

 The person in charge at all Class 2, 3 and 4 food establishments shall hold a valid/current certificate to be a certified food protection manager (CFPM).
 For a list of approved testing organizations, go to ANAB-ANSI National Accreditation Board.

 SUSHI RICE: Request a Variance for acidifying sushi rice.

 For all business related to applications, permits and licenses, visit our department on the second floor of City Hall, 355 Main St., from 8:30-10:30 a.m.
 Monday through Friday or from 4-5 p.m.
 Tuesday through Friday.

 The Health Department, required by the Public Health Code and Connecticut General Statutes with the “preservation of health and safety,” is concerned with:

-In environmental health, the Department addressed the West Nile virus problem by contracting to have a mosquito reduction program administered throughout the City.
-The Department monitors and follows up reportable diseases as required by the State Department of Health Services to protect the public from the spread of communicable diseases through contacts at restaurants or day care centers.
+In environmental health, the department tackled the West Nile virus problem by contracting to have a mosquito reduction program administered throughout the city.
+The department monitors and follows up reportable diseases as required by the Connecticut Department of Public Health to protect the public from the spread of communicable diseases through contacts at restaurants or day care centers.

 Health Department Sanitarians

 - Test the water at public pools and beaches.